Alex Young (footballer, born 1937): Scotland

 His full international debut for Scotland came in April 1960, in a 1–1 draw against England attended by 129,193 fans at Hampden Park.
 By November that year he had six caps, playing alongside an Everton player in each of his last two caps (Jimmy Gabriel and Alex Parker).
 He moved to Everton before the end of the month of the latter of those two internationals.

 Young played one international game in 1961, a 3–0 win against the Republic of Ireland, scoring twice.
 He didn't play another full international again for five years, including his championship winning season at Everton.
 Young was recalled to the national squad in summer 1966, after his FA Cup win.
 He was capped a total of eight times by Scotland, scoring five goals.
 He also scored 2 goals in 2 appearances for the Scottish League.

 After playing

 After football Young ran his family's business wholesaling soft furnishings in Edinburgh before retiring.
 His son, Jason, became a professional footballer in the 1990s but could not match his famous father's prowess, and spent his career mostly in the Scottish lower divisions.
 Young was included in the Football League's "100 Legends of the 20th Century" in 1999, and in August 2001 Everton gave him a testimonial at Goodison Park, which over 20,000 fans attended.
 He was also named as a member of Gwladys Street's Hall of Fame.

 Personal life

 Young married Nancy in 1957, and had three children: Jane, Alex Jnr and Jason.
 Young died at the age of 80 on 27 February 2017 after a short illness.
-He is survived by wife Nancy, and their three children.
+He was survived by wife Nancy who died on 28 October 2023, and their three children.